yegor256/blog/_posts/2014/april/2014-04-06-movies-for-thanasis.md

 title: "Movies for Thanasis"
 date: 2014-04-06
 tags: movies
+keywords:
+  - best movies
+  - the best movie to watch
 ---

 Sometime ago, I recommended a list of movies to a friend of mine after he told me was losing all interest in  "Hollywood."